zoekirsh/js-rails-as-api-extracting-a-service-class/README.md

 end
 ```

-Above, we define a variable, `options`, assigning it to an empty hash.
+Above, we define a variable, `options`, assigning it to a hash.
 We then
-define a key on that hash, `:include`, assigning it to the same hash we had
+define two keys on that hash, `:include` and `:except`, and assign them the
-previously.
-The same for `:except`.
+same values as before.
+Finally, at the end of the method, instead of filling

-This time, instead of filling `to_json` with a long list of options, we pass in
-the `options` hash.
+`to_json` with a long list of options, we pass in the `options` hash.

 ## Conclusion